Are there any age limits for entry to RYI?

 The MA program is taught in English and Tibetan, although students who are not able to join Tibetan-only philosophy courses are able to take translated classes, with suitable adjustments in the assignments.

 Are the courses mainly an academic study of Tibetan Buddhism or do they also include guidance and practice of meditation?

-RYI's main focus is the academic study of Buddhism and its associated languages.
-However numerous opportunities exist outside of class to receive direct instruction and guidance on meditation and to practice both with fellow students (RYI currently offers a weekly meditation session) and in retreat during vacation periods.
-The Institute is always happy to help students arrange meditation retreats at Nagi Gompa Nunnery and Asura Cave retreat centre in Pharping - both approximately 1 hour's journey from the RYI campus.
+CBS's main focus is the academic study of Buddhism and its associated languages.
+However numerous opportunities exist outside of class to receive direct instruction and guidance on meditation and to practice both with fellow students e.g in our weekly meditation class and in retreat during vacation periods.
+The Institute is always happy to help students to get in touch with the retreat centers s at Nagi Gompa Nunnery and Asura Cave in Pharping - both approximately 1 hour's journey from the RYI campus.

-Can I start studying in the BA or MA program at CBS in the Spring semester?
+Can I start the BA or MA program in the spring semester?

 Classes have already started.
 Can I join classes late?

 Students may join or switch classes no later than one week after the start of each semester.
 Registered and prospective students are welcome to sample any class that they are eligible to join for up to one week without charge.
 Following this period, they must decide whether or not they will formally enroll.

 All those wishing to sample a class for one week are required to register in advance at the Administration Office.